MartynBonham-Yang/UdacityDeepLearningNanodegree_Navigation/report.md

 ------
 ### An explanation of model.py

 The python code file `model.py` contains the method by which we calculate the Q-function to use.
 This code allows us to make use of deep q-learning; that is, it lets us use a deep neural network to estimate the Q-function.
+I have used the code provided by Udacity for the Deep Q-Learning lesson solution here as it works well, and have not needed to make any serious changes when adapting this for my own use.

 -------